Jones leads No. 2 Duke to 73-64 victory over scrappy Ga Tech

 Joe Alvarado paced Georgia Tech with 18 points.
 James Banks scored 14 points, grabbed a season-high 15 rebounds and swatted away seven shots.

+Cassius Stanley and Vernon Carey Jr. added 14 points apiece for Duke.

+''They knocked us back at the beginning of each half, and our kids responded,'' coach Mike Krzyzewski said. ''Our kids showed some amazing toughness.
+They really hung in there.''

-Turning up the defensive pressure, Duke appeared to take control with a 12-0 run late in the first half.
+Duke appeared to take control with a 12-0 run late in the first half.
 All six baskets in the outburst were layups or dunks, three of them set up by Georgia Tech turnovers.

 The Yellow Jackets went more than four minutes without scoring and suddenly found themselves down 34-22 in a game they led throughout much of the opening period.

 Duke went to the locker room with a 40-29 edge after Jones slipped under the basket to tip in a missed 3-pointer by Matthew Hurt, the ball dropping through the hoop just as the red light came on.
-The referees briefly reviewed the play before ruling it beat the expiring clock.

 Coming off a 13-point victory at North Carolina, Georgia Tech did its best to impress a rare sellout crowd at McCamish Pavilion.
-A massive line of students wrapped halfway around the 8,600-seat arena, stretching thin a security staff and ticket-scanners who weren't used to handling such crowds.
+A massive line of students wrapped halfway around the 8,600-seat arena, stretching thin a security staff and ticket-scanners who weren't used to handling these sort of turnouts.

-In the end, the Yellow Jackets couldn't finish off a feat they have not accomplished since 2009-10 - beating Duke and the Tar Heels in the same season.
+In the end, the Yellow Jackets couldn't finish off a feat they have not accomplished since 2009-10 - beating Duke and North Carolina in the same season.

 TIP-INS